nova-video-player/aos-avos/doc/audio_passthrough.md

 - `atempo` may still be instantiated for later non-passthrough speed changes, but no samples flow through it in passthrough and its delay is not counted in passthrough / AC3 recoding sync or speed-anchor calculations.
+- Mode 2 keeps a bounded latency calibration on top of static latency.
+The calibration survives seeks for the same output configuration and is reset when passthrough mode, encoded format, sample rate, channel count, or bit depth changes.

 ## State Diagram